anvaka/npmrank/README.md

 node ./countAuthorDeps.js thlorenz
 ```

-You can also counts total dependents for a give search query.
+You can also counts total dependents for a given search query.
 E.g. this will
 count number of packages that depend on either underscore or lodash:

 ```